brian-walvoord/rockPaperScissors/README.md

 # rockPaperScissors
 This is a simple rock, paper, scissors game where you play against the computer.

-I have added this test line to practice pulling from github
+I have added this test line to practice pulling from github (using HTTP)

+pulling with the other one...